ENDOSCOPY TECHNICIAN

 Endoscopy Technician graduates will be eligible to take the Certified Endoscope Reprocessor (CER) exam offered by the Healthcare Sterile Processing Association (HSPA).
 Graduates who pass the exam will earn the CER credential.

-Eligibility requirements for the CER credential are solely determined by HSPA, and are subject to change at any time.
+Eligibility requirements for the CER and CRCST credentials are solely determined by HSPA, and are subject to change at any time.
 HSPA is an independent organization.
 AIMS does not guarantee certification/registry exam eligibility.

 Program Length